 About this recipe

 Tikki/cutlet is an easy-to-make snack or finger food that is most commonly made with potatoes.
 A tikki is shallow-fried, unlike fritters which are deep-fried.
 In this recipe, I am using paneer (Indian cottage cheese) and oats along with potatoes and spices.
-They have a slight crunch on the outside with a soft center.
+They have a slight crunch on the outside with a soft centre.

 Healthy yet delicious oats and paneer tikki/cutlet are great for breakfast, snack, and lunch boxes too.
 This snack is very easy to make and can be served as an appetiser too.
-The best part is you can make the cutlets and freeze it.
+The best part is you can make the cutlets and freeze them.
 Pull out a few to enjoy with a cup of tea or make them when the guests arrive.

-Ingredients to make oats and paneer tikki/cutlet
+Ingredients to make oats and paneer tikki